 As of November 2009, the "civilianization" of the PRT concept has evolved further with the decision to refer to PRTs as Interagency Provincial Affairs (IPA) offices or branches.
 In this new concept, higher level State Department officers will enjoy enhanced decisionmaking status at each PRT, in concert with rather than subordinate to a military officer who commands the PRT.
-As part of the new concept, "District Development Working Groups" have been formed, consisting of U.S. civilians and military personnel working together to build governance at the local levels.
-This concept is being applied in such districts as Nawa, in Helmand, and Baraki Barak, in Lowgar.

-42 Kraul, Chris.
+&lt;sup>40 Kraul, Chris.
 "U.S. Aid Effort Wins Over Skeptics in Afghanistan."
 Los Angeles Times, April 11, 2003.